Tom Baxter

 In 2009, "My Declaration" was covered by Eliza Bennett and used in the soundtrack the film Inkheart (Bennett also played the female lead, Meggie Folchart, in the movie).
 "Almost There" was covered by Dame Shirley Bassey as the opening track of her album The Performance.
 Baxter and the BBC Concert Orchestra accompanied Dame Shirley Bassey when she performed the song at the BBC Electric Proms on 24 October 2009 at the Roundhouse in London, a concert broadcast live on BBC Radio 2 and on BBC Two television the next day.
 The song was also used in the ending credits for the 2010 film, Trust.

-Following Shirley Bassey's performance, Tom was invited to stay with Danny Hillis, the inventor, and his wife Patti.
+Following Shirley Bassey's performance, Baxter was invited to stay with Danny Hillis, the inventor, and his wife Patti.
 He brought along his long time friend Oli Langford and budding producer Jimi Lundi to set up a recording studio in their converted orange grove.
 Along with Wolfgang Aichholz, who acted as co-producer with Jimi Lundi, they moved to LA for six months to create an album.
 Despite taking a year to make, the album was never fully released, with only three songs making it onto the "Golden" EP.
 Danny Hillis is speaking on the intro of "Dual" on the GOLDEN EP.
 Baxter ended his relationship with his long time publisher, Universal Publishing.
-After taking a break from music, Baxter returned a few years later with two acoustic albums: "The Other Side Of Blue" (2016) and "Skybound" (2018).

 In 2011, the song "Light Me Up" from Baxter's album Skybound was used as the chosen music to summarise the highlights of the ITV coverage of the marriage of Prince William and Kate Middleton.
 The song "Better" from the album Skybound was also used a few years later as highlights of the ITV coverage of the wedding of Prince Harry and Meghan Markle.